andres20980/kasten-docs/docs/multicluster.md

 A corresponding bootstrap and cluster object should be created in the primary cluster's kasten-io-mc namespace.
 © Copyright 2017-2024, Kasten, Inc.
+### latest_multicluster_how-tos.md
+## How-Tos
+- Concepts
+- Getting Started
+- How-Tos
+Dashboard Access
+Using The Dashboard
+Disconnect
+Multi-Cluster Access
+Disabling Multi Cluster
+HTTP Primary Ingress Connection
+- Dashboard Access
+- Using The Dashboard
+- Disconnect
+- Multi-Cluster Access
+- Disabling Multi Cluster
+- HTTP Primary Ingress Connection
+- References
+- Known Limitations
+- Upgrading
+-
+- Veeam Kasten Multi-Cluster Manager
+- How-Tos
+This section contains instructions on how to do individual tasks.
+© Copyright 2017-2024, Kasten, Inc.
+### latest_multicluster_concepts_overview.md
+## Overview
+- Concepts
+Overview
+Primary
+Secondary
+Requirements
+License Management
+- Overview
+Primary
+Secondary
+Requirements
+- Primary
+- Secondary
+- Requirements
+- License Management
+- Getting Started
+- How-Tos
+- References
+- Known Limitations
+- Upgrading
+-
+- Veeam Kasten Multi-Cluster Manager
+- Concepts
+- Overview
+In a Multi-Cluster setup, one cluster is designated as primary, while all others are designated as secondaries.
+All primary and secondary clusters must have Veeam Kasten installed.
+See Installing Veeam Kasten for instructions.
+### Primary
+The cluster from which the Multi-Cluster Manager will be accessed is designated as primary.
+The primary cluster defines policies and other configuration centrally.
+Centrally defined policies and configuration can then be distributed to designated clusters to be enacted.
+The primary cluster also aggregates metrics so that they may be reported centrally.
+This provides a single pane of glass through which all clusters in the system are managed.
+### Secondary
+Non-primary clusters are designated as secondaries.
+The secondary clusters receive policies and other configuration from the primary cluster.
+Once policies are distributed to a secondary, the local Veeam Kasten installation enacts the policy.
+This ensures that the policy will continue to be enforced, even if disconnected from the primary.
+### Requirements
+### Network
+- Primary cluster's dashboard ingress must be accessible by secondaryclusters.
+- If using custom certificates, please make sure that secondary has the correct certificates to connect to the primary.
+More information can be found at Using Trusted Root Certificate.
+- Secondary Dashboard Access via Multi-Cluster Dashboard (Optional) Secondary cluster's dashboard ingress must be accessible by the primary cluster.
+If using custom certificates, please make sure that primary has the correct certificates to connect to the secondary.
+More information can be found at Using Trusted Root Certificate.
+- Secondary cluster's dashboard ingress must be accessible by the primary cluster.
+- If using custom certificates, please make sure that primary has the correct certificates to connect to the secondary.
+More information can be found at Using Trusted Root Certificate. clusters.
+Secondary Dashboard Access via Multi-Cluster Dashboard (Optional)
+### Clock Synchronization
+- Primary and secondary clusters must have less than 5 minute clock skew for multi-cluster metrics functionality.
+© Copyright 2017-2024, Kasten, Inc.
+### latest_multicluster_how-tos_usage.md
+## Using The Dashboard
+- Concepts
+- Getting Started
+- How-Tos
+Dashboard Access
+Using The Dashboard
+Overview
+Global Resources
+Distributions
+Disconnect
+Multi-Cluster Access
+Disabling Multi Cluster
+HTTP Primary Ingress Connection
+- Dashboard Access
+- Using The Dashboard
+Overview
+Global Resources
+Distributions
+- Overview
+- Global Resources
+- Distributions
+- Disconnect
+- Multi-Cluster Access
+- Disabling Multi Cluster
+- HTTP Primary Ingress Connection
+- References
+- Known Limitations
+- Upgrading
+-
+- Veeam Kasten Multi-Cluster Manager
+- How-Tos
+- Using The Dashboard
+The following sections provide an overview of how to perform common tasks using the Multi-Cluster Manager.
+The equivalent actions can also be performed via a Kubernetes-native API.
+© Copyright 2017-2024, Kasten, Inc.
+### latest_multicluster_reference_api.md
+## Multi-Cluster API Reference
+- Concepts
+- Getting Started
+- How-Tos
+- References
+Multi-Cluster API Reference
+Distributions API
+RBAC Reference
+- Multi-Cluster API Reference
+Distributions API
+- Distributions API
+- RBAC Reference
+- Known Limitations
+- Upgrading
+-
+- Veeam Kasten Multi-Cluster Manager
+- References
+- Multi-Cluster API Reference
+Veeam Kasten Multi-Cluster exposes an API based on Kubernetes Custom Resource Definitions (CRDs).
+The simplest way to use the API is through kubectl.
+To understand the API better refer to the following:
+© Copyright 2017-2024, Kasten, Inc.
+### latest_multicluster_how-tos_disconnect.md
+## Disconnect
+- Concepts
+- Getting Started
+- How-Tos
+Dashboard Access
+Using The Dashboard
+Disconnect
+Disconnecting a Secondary Cluster
+Disconnecting a Primary Cluster
+Multi-Cluster Access
+Disabling Multi Cluster
+HTTP Primary Ingress Connection
+- Dashboard Access
+- Using The Dashboard
+- Disconnect
+Disconnecting a Secondary Cluster
+Disconnecting a Primary Cluster
+- Disconnecting a Secondary Cluster
+- Disconnecting a Primary Cluster
+- Multi-Cluster Access
+- Disabling Multi Cluster
+- HTTP Primary Ingress Connection
+- References
+- Known Limitations
+- Upgrading
+-
+- Veeam Kasten Multi-Cluster Manager
+- How-Tos
+- Disconnect
+### Disconnecting a Secondary Cluster
+A secondary cluster can be disconnected via the Multi-Cluster Manager dashboard.
+Alternatively, a secondary cluster can also be disconnected via kubectl by initiating a deletion of the cluster object on the primary cluster that corresponds to the secondary cluster to be
+disconnected:
+### Disconnecting an Unresponsive Secondary Cluster
+Note
+Follow the steps below to manually disconnect a secondary cluster:
+1. In the secondary cluster, delete the mc-cluster-info secret.
+1. In the secondary cluster, delete the service account created for access from the primary cluster.
+1. In the primary cluster, manually remove the finalizer "dist.kio.kasten.io/cluster-info" from the cluster object corresponding to the secondary cluster.
+1. Verify that the cluster object in step 3 is deleted.
+### Disconnecting a Primary Cluster
+After disconnecting all the secondary clusters, you can disconnect a primary cluster, by simply deleting the primary cluster object.
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_multicluster_concepts_license.md
 ## License Management
 - Concepts